durangoretro/web/docs/tools/nanoboot.md

 -	A **VIA 6522** _shift register_ thru `CB1` and `CB2`.
 -	Another Durango with a couple of **latched output** pins -- a [suitable interface]() has been developed.

+!!! note

+	The bits are sent with **the least significative (LSB) *first***.
+That's compatible with the use of a VIA's _shift register_ as a sender.

 Since **Durango·X** (as well as **Chihuahua** and **Rosario**) have the same receiving interface (BC548 _BJT_ with 22K base resistor), there's no need for a full 5V level at these inputs.
 To be on the conservative side, anything over **TTL levels** (2.0 v active _high_), probably much less (but definitely over ~0.7 v).
 These inputs will **sink 200 µA** at most, thus almost any kind of circuit will be able to drive them.

 ## Protocol

-### Required header
+### Transmission header

 Prior to actual data transmission, a **40-bit header** must be sent in order to identify the _data type_, start _address_ and length.
-The receiver would be able to **reject** the transmission, although normal operation of the receiving computer might be affected by abnormal activity on interrupt lines during the rejected transfer, as _the sender has no way to know about the rejection_.
+The receiver would be able to **reject** the transmission, although normal operation of the receiving computer might be affected by abnormal activity on interrupt lines during the rejected transfer, as _the sender has no way to know about the desired rejection_, an thus won't stop the transmission.

 |Byte 1|Byte 2 & 3|Byte 4 & 5|
 |------|----------|----------|